 How do we get involved?

-Expressions of interest for 2020 are now open.
+Expressions of interest for 2021 are now closed.

 Entry into the program is by an EOI that is endorsed by the school principal.
-The program runs from Term 1 to Term 3, for Stage 3 and Stage 4 classes (1 class per school).
+The program runs from Term 1 to Term 3, for Stage 3 classes (1 class per school).
 Smaller schools will be accommodated for and are encouraged to apply.

 - Ongoing support via online resources and connections to visual arts expert educators from the Arts Unit as well as expert knowledge from curators at the AGNSW and regional galleries